Y-133/M3_Group55/1_RKE/1_Requirements/README.md

 --------------------------
 <h1 align="center"> RKE </h1>
 <i><h3 align = "center"> Remote Keyless Entry</h3></i>
-<h3 align = "center"> Remote keyless entry (RKE) system is a system designed to remotely lock or unlock access to automobiles.  </h3>
+<h3 align = "center"> Remote keyless entry (RKE) system is a system designed to remotely lock or unlock or to access some features of automobiles.  </h3>

 -------------------------------------------------------
 # Introduction